-- Both programs run for one semester (Fall & Spring)
+- Program runs for one semester (Fall or Spring)

 - Classes are taught in English